gracelang/language/languageSpec/spec.md

 It is a _object composition error_ to alias an attribute to its own name.
-Attributes of the parent that are not wanted can be excluded using an **`exclude`** clause: excluded attributes are replaced by a `confidential`, `required` method.
+Attributes of the parent that are not wanted can be excluded using an **`exclude`** clause: excluded attributes are replaced by a `required` method.
 It is an _object composition error_ to alias or exclude attributes that are not present in the class or trait being inherited.

-When a reuse statement has both alias and exclude clauses, the set of attributes that is introduced by the reuse statement is determined as follows:
+When a reuse statement has both alias and exclude clauses, the set of attributes that is introduced by the reuse statement is determined as follows.

- * the set contains all the attributes of the _parent_, except for those that appear in an exclude clause;
+ * The set contains all the attributes of the _parent_, except for those that appear in an exclude clause (and, in the case of a `use` statement, the attributes inherited from `graceObject`).
- * the set contains all of the new method names introduced by the alias clauses.
+ * The set contains all of the new method names introduced by the alias clauses.
 These names are bound to the binding of the old method names in the _parent_.

 The order of the alias and exclude clauses is irrelevant.